AndresColognesi/DS_NLPProjects/README.md

-# DS_NLPProjects
+# Applied Text Mining in Python - University of Michigan

-Repository containing some examples and activities for NLP based on the "Applied Text Mining in Python" course from University of Michigan (third course of the Applied Data Science with Python specialization).
+This repository contains some examples and the activities developed for the Coursera course "Applied Text Mining in Python" from University of Michigan.
+Aside from the `/Examples` folder (that contain some example codes), each folder of this repo contains a project developed for de course.

+The purpose of this repo is to organize the deliverables and store them for later access.

+**WARNING:** If you are enrolled on this same course, do **NOT** send these projects as your own!